-The length of stay will vary according to appropriate needs assessments with the maximum stay normally being 12 months.
+The length of stay will vary with the maximum stay normally being 20 weeks.
 In cases where a longer stay is necessary, services will inform the commissioning team, with an agreed exit plan and a timetable for review.

 The service providers will work with service users to identify and access suitable move-on accommodation and support, where required.
 The service providers will share information with other support agencies to aid referrals, and to ensure the continuity of assessment and support planning.